povauboin/MavLink_FrSkySPort/README.md

 G-Actual power output in Watts (VxA)

-H-consumed power in mA/h, offset adjustable from Modelscript
+H-consumed power in mAh, offset adjustable from Modelscript

 I-consumed power in Wh, offset adjustable from Modelscript